BaderLab/GenAnT/README.md

 #### Finding publicly available RNA-seq data

-If you can't generate your own RNA-seq data, there may be publically available data you can use.
+If you can't generate your own RNA-seq data, there may be publically available data for your species you can use.
 One place where you can search for RNA-seq data is the [Sequence Read Archive (SRA)](https://www.ncbi.nlm.nih.gov/sra).
-In the SRA search bar, type `"species name" AND "rna seq"` to find RNA-seq for your species (e.g. `"mus musculus" AND "rna seq"`).
+In the SRA search bar, type `"species name" AND "rna seq"` to find RNA-seq for your species (e.g. `"mus musculus" AND "rna seq"` if you were annotating the mouse genome).
 If you see an RNA-seq dataset that fits your criteria and that you would like to download, find the experiment accession number that is listed two lines below the link to the data (often begins with "SRX").
 SRA Toolkit (downloadable at https://github.com/ncbi/sra-tools/wiki/02.-Installing-SRA-Toolkit) can use that accession number to download the raw FASTQ files for that dataset.

 ```
 prefetch accession_number